Lilian Garcia: World Wrestling Federation/Entertainment (1999–2010)

 Garcia's second angle occurred on the December 13, 1999, episode of Raw.
-Lilian introduced Miss Kitty for a Women's Championship chocolate pudding pool match.
-After Lilian announced her, Miss Kitty grabbed the mic and informed Lilian that she was now to be known as "The Kat".
+She introduced Miss Kitty for a Women's Championship chocolate pudding pool match.
+After Garcia announced her, Miss Kitty grabbed the mic and informed Garcia that she was now to be known as "The Kat".
 Her opponent, Tori, came out for their match and right after the two women began, X-Pac came poolside in a skin diving suit complete with snorkel, flippers, and goggles.
 As he was adjusting his goggles Tori jumped on his back causing both of them to fall into the pool with X-Pac landing up on top of Tori, giving Miss Kitty an easy pinfall.
-Lilian announced the winner as "Miss Kitty", which infuriated The Kat, who threw Lilian into the pool of pudding.
+Garcia announced the winner as "Miss Kitty", which infuriated The Kat, who threw Garcia into the pool of pudding.

 Garcia sang the national anthem of the United States of America for the first time on February 11, 2000, at a house show in Denver, Colorado.
 After hearing that she did a great job, Chairman and CEO Vince McMahon had her sing the anthem before Raw went on the air on February 14, 2000, in San Jose, California.
 Impressed with her performance, McMahon then had Garcia sing the anthem every week before Raw.
 Her first televised performance aired on April 2, 2000, where she opened WrestleMania 2000 in Anaheim, California.
 Following the September 11 attacks, Garcia sang "The Star-Spangled Banner" on the September 13, 2001, episode of SmackDown!,.
 In the course of the evening, Garcia commented on the attacks, saying "Well, to say the least, this has been a real roller coaster of a week.
 And especially because I live in New York City.
 I have loved ones there, and I'm just very fortunate and very glad that a specific one didn't get to go to his meeting at 8:30 in the morning that he was supposed to be at the Twin Towers, and so I thank God for that, and I still don't know about a lot of my friends.
 I have, we'll be finding out, I guess, little by little.
 I pray for everybody there..."